ajschumacher/gadsdc/11-types_and_bases/lab_SQL-backup.md

 SELECT CategoryName, COUNT(*) FROM Categories JOIN Products on (Categories.CategoryID = Products.CategoryID) GROUP BY CategoryName
 ```

-##On your own:
+### Practice:

+Basic:

-1. What customers are from the UK
+ * What customers are from the UK?
-2. What is the name of the customer who has the most orders?
+ * What is the name of the customer who has the most orders?
-3. What supplier has the highest average product price?
+ * What supplier has the highest average product price?
-4. What category has the most orders?
+ * What category has the most orders?

+Intermediate:

-* 5. What employee made the most sales (by number of sales)?
+ * What employee made the most sales (by number of sales)?

-** 6. What employee made the most sales (by value of sales)?
+ * What employee made the most sales (by value of sales)?

-** 7. What Employees have BS degrees?
-(Hint: Look at LIKE operator)
+ * What Employees have BS degrees?
+(Hint: Look at [LIKE](http://www.w3schools.com/sql/sql_like.asp) operator)

-** 8. What supplier has the highest average product price *assuming they have at least 2 products* (Hint: Look at the HAVING operator)
+ * What supplier of two or more products has the highest average product price?
+(Hint: Look at the [HAVING](http://www.w3schools.com/sql/sql_having.asp) operator.)